GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

         streaming requests as soon as first backward read or forward read for more than `fs.gs.inputstream.inplace.seek.limit` bytes was detected.

-    *   `AUTO_RANDOM` - in this mode connector starts with bounded range requests when reading non gzip-encoded object and switches to streaming request, bounded by `fs.gs.block.size`, if previous two requests follows sequential read pattern i.e. forward seeks which are within `fs.gs.inputstream.inplace.seek.limit`.
+    *   `AUTO_RANDOM` - It is complementing `AUTO` mode which uses sequential mode to start with and adapts to bounded range requests. `AUTO_RANDOM` mode uses bounded channel initially and adapts to sequential requests if consecutive requests are within `fs.gs.inputstream.min.range.request.size`. gzip-encode object will bypass this adoption, it will always be a streaming(unbounded) channel.
+This helps in cases where egress limits is getting breached for customer because `AUTO` mode will always lead to one unbounded channel for a file. `AUTO_RANDOM` will avoid such unwanted unbounded channels.

 *   `fs.gs.inputstream.inplace.seek.limit` (default: `8388608`)